benmneb/vomad.life/content/chiang-mai-food.md

 Due solely to the quality of the food, this intermittent lack-of-service strangely didn't turn us away one bit... it just created some more dialogue at the table and an unusual way to convince other friends of seeing the place.

-<prominent-img src="chiang-mai-food/amrita-raspberrycrumble" caption="Apple and raspberry gluten-free crumble.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/amrita-raspberrycrumble" caption="Apple and raspberry gluten-free crumble.
 Hot damn it's good to be alive."></prominent-img>

 ### The Price: